 Do not use terms such as:

-Where possible, this exercise concludes either with a demonstration forced landing onto the home aerodrome, or the student is encouraged to fly the pattern down to about 500 feet agl.
+Where possible, this exercise concludes either with a demonstration forced landing onto the home aerodrome, or the student is encouraged to fly the pattern down to about 500 feet AGL.
 During the latter exercise, you make all radio calls so that the student can concentrate on the pattern.
-Maintain situational awareness and beware of other traffic, as a simulated forced landing does not give you automatic right of way.
+Maintain situational awareness and beware of other traffic because a simulated forced landing does not give you automatic right of way.

-The handout on this lesson should include a complete set of checks to be learnt before the next lesson.
+The handout on this lesson should include a complete set of checks to be learned before the next lesson.

 Your student will be ready for solo exercises to the training area soon, and they should be showing progress in that direction.
 Encourage them to work on any weaker areas before they are sent solo.